Cronan Ranch - May '26

 Hooker's balsamroot nearing the car park

-note - online sources say that Himalayan blackberry is very invasive & grows throughout the Sierra foothills, out-competing native blackberries.
+note 1 - Himalayan blackberry - online sources say this non-native plant is very invasive & grows throughout the Sierra foothills, out-competing native blackberries.

 return to index

-In about 3 hours we walked at least 6 miles & got in about 900 ft. of gain.
-For the most part, it was breezy, cool & overcast, a perfect day to be hill walking !
+In the end we walked at least 6 miles, with about 900 ft. of gain.
+It was breezy, cool & overcast, a perfect day to be hill walking !

-Misc. - Plant ID is via Picture This, and AllTrails is used for trail planning.
+Plant ID is via Picture This, and AllTrails is used for finding walks.

 return to index